hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 _**Note**_:

 Those of you proficient on pandas and Q might have noticed that `count each` doesn't do exactly the same as `df.count()` on pandas.
-The later doesn't count the null values whereas the q version does.
+The later doesn't count the null values whereas the Q version does.
 This is intentional in this case, and later on we'll see how we take care of those edge values.

 ```q
 q)t